aali309/aali309/README.md

 - 👋 Hi, I’m Atif Ali
-- 👀 Technical skills with c++, Java, JavaSctipt, HTML, UML, SQL
-- 👀 I’m interested in Software development
-- 🌱 I’m currently learning software development at Seneca
+- SWE, Red Hat
-- 📫 How to reach me atifhammud@outlook.com
+- 📫 How to reach me atifhammud@gmail.com
--

 <!---
 aali309/aali309 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.